aha LESEDI DINING

-This room reflects the traditions and style of the people of the North who are reliant on the mighty Nile River and sit cross-legged on floor cushions at low tables smoking a hubbly-bubbly when they want to relax.
+The Nile Room reflects the traditions and style of the people of the North who are reliant on the mighty Nile River.
+Guests sit cross-legged on floor cushions at low tables with a hubbly-bubbly.
 The décor and murals represent the history of our Northern neighbours, the slave trade, the explorations of David Livingstone and the influence of the Arabian traditions, cultures and food.
-It is an ideal venue for private functions, birthday parties or celebrations of up to 40 people.
+This is an ideal venue for private functions, birthday parties or celebrations of up to 40 people.
 A popular alternative is to hire a belly dancer.

 Ingoma (Dance) Boma

-This is our traditional Isibaya or Great Hut and is an ideal venue for buffet or barbeque (“braai”) style functions for up to 50 guests.
+Our traditional Isibaya or Great Hut is an ideal venue for buffet or BBQ- or ‘braai’-style functions for up to 50 guests.